Skip to Content

 North American cruises always offer the lowest prices in shoulder season.
 Alaskan cruises are generally the cheapest in May, followed by September sailings.

 However, travelers couldn’t book an Alaskan cruise for almost two years during the pandemic.
-When the Vancouver cruise port, it welcomed the HAL Koningsdam as the first cruise ship post-pandemic.
+When the Vancouver cruise port reopened, it welcomed the HAL Koningsdam as the first cruise ship post-pandemic.

-Cruising before the children are out of school means you can score better pricing on airfare too.
+Cruising before the children are out of school means scoring better pricing on airfare too.
 It’s no secret that summer holidays command the highest prices when flying.

-Should your vessel sail with a lower capacity of passengers, guests could receive a complimentary upgrade.
-Since Royal Caribbean, Celebrity, Princess, and Norwegian have “bid for an upgrade” programs, you’re more likely to receive an upgrade with Carnival or Holland America.
+Cruise ships sailing with a lower capacity of passengers, may offer complimentary upgrades to certain guests.
+Since Royal Caribbean, Celebrity, Princess, and Norwegian have “bid for an upgrade” programs, those upgrade are more likely to come from Carnival or Holland America.

-If you’re invited to bid for an upgrade, you could score a great deal on a better category stateroom.
-I’ve heard of passengers paying USD 50 more for a balcony from their booked interior cabin.
+Guests invited to bid for an upgrade, could score a great deal on a better category stateroom.
+I have personally paid an extra USD 50 for a balcony from my interior cabin.

 Since shoulder-season sailings don’t fill up fast, guests booking in early spring, have a wider choice of cabins.